OneSparse/OneSparse/README.md

 SuiteSparse's powerful built-in JIT compiler can target multiple hardware architectures, including GPUs, with no changes to your code.

+Like the JSON/JSONB types did for unstructured data, OneSparse makes dense and sparse matrices and vectors fully native Postgres types.
+OneSparse supports optimized, parallel matrix mulitplication and other operations like reduction, selection, assignment, extraction, elementwise union, and intersection.
+These methods can be used for both traditional numeric algebraic computing, or sparse graph analytics over adjecency and incidence matrices.

+Like numpy and scipy did for Python, OneSparse transforms Postgres into a powerful framework for linear algebra and its infinite industry
+application: mathematics, engineering, economics, machine learning, bioinformatics and graph science.
+Leverage SQL for it's power of filtering, viewing and aggregating, and use linear algebra for its power of abstract reasoning, numeric analytical power, and parallel graph analytics.

 GraphBLAS is a sparse linear algebra API optimized for processing dense and sparse matrices and in particular graphs encoded as sparse matrices and vectors.
 In addition to common real/integer matrix